eggiroux/shoppies/README.md

 # Intro

-This project is created for my Shopify Interships application.
+This project is created for my Shopify Internships Winter 2021 application.

 Made by me, Etienne Giroux, egiroux@gmail.com